multitudes/42_cpp06/README.md

 ```

 ## Undefined behavior by casting
-There are things to be carefule when casting values.
+There are things to be careful when casting values.
 Example with reinterpret casting:
 ```cpp
 reinterpret_cast<int*>(0); // Undefined behavior: dereferencing a null pointer